APA's Planning Advisory Service is a community of planners — the kind of neighbors who don't mind sharing the contents of our toolbox.

 Historic PAS Reports

-See what planners in the 1950s were learning about rooming houses in PAS Report No. 105.
+See what planners in the 1960s were learning about planning-related periodicals in PAS Report No. 192.

 And check out the whole series of early reports available online.